AlertMend/AlertMend.io/public/blog/refusing-to-merge-unrelated-histories-git.md

 ---
-title: "refusing to merge unrelated histories git"
+title: "Refusing to Merge Unrelated Histories Git"
 excerpt: "Complete guide to fixing the refusing to merge unrelated histories Git error.
 Learn how to resolve merge conflicts and combine unrelated repository histories."
 date: "2025-12-18"
 category: "DevOps"